[ADR-0011] PHP Coding Standards

 Short ternary operator, spread operator, etc.

-Both functions in this gist are equivalent, but the current guidelines forced me to write the longer one
+Both functions are equivalent, but the current guidelines forced me to write the longer one

 Using short syntax `[]` is preferred